 Publication Ethics Guidelines

-Exposition of other individuals or groups on an unscientific or legal basis is libeling.
-It is difficult for editors to detect libel automatically.
-While reviewers who have read the entire manuscript can do so, they are the best sources for spotting potential libel.
-Definitions of legal penalties for libel may vary between countries or regions.
-If any doubts arise about whether an article is defamatory, then the publisher or legal representative should be contacted.
+Libel refers to the defamation of individuals or groups on an unscientific or illegal basis.
+It can be difficult for editors to automatically detect libel, but reviewers who have read the entire manuscript may be able to identify potential issues.
+The legal penalties for libel may vary between countries or regions, and if there are any doubts about whether an article is defamatory, the publisher or a legal representative should be consulted.

 Measuring and monitoring the journal performance

 In order to properly assess the performance of a journal, it is important to consider a range of metrics that cover different aspects of the journal's impact and reach.
 This can include traditional impact measures such as the impact factor and number of citations, as well as alternative metrics such as social media engagement and usage metrics.
 It is also important to consider factors that may affect the accuracy or reliability of these metrics, such as geographic differences in Internet access and the use of self-citation or promotion.